rhdevs/intro_to_git/hello.md

 # hello
-My name is <---Insert name--->.
+My name is Shao Kiat.

-I like to <---Insert anything you want--->.
+I like Richard Li Defa.

-I think I am <---Insert anything you want--->.
+I think I am in love with Richard.